She-Devil (1989 film)

-She-Devil is a 1989 American black comedy film directed by Susan Seidelman, written by Barry Strugatz and Mark R. Burns, and starring Meryl Streep, Roseanne Barr (in her film debut), and Ed Begley Jr. A loose adaptation of the 1983 novel The Life and Loves of a She-Devil by British writer Fay Weldon, She-Devil tells the story of Ruth Patchett, a dumpy, overweight housewife, who exacts devilish revenge after her philandering husband leaves her and their children for glamorous, best-selling romance novelist Mary Fisher.
+She-Devil is a 1989 American comedy film directed by Susan Seidelman, written by Barry Strugatz and Mark R. Burns, and starring Meryl Streep, Roseanne Barr (in her film debut), and Ed Begley Jr. A loose adaptation of the 1983 novel The Life and Loves of a She-Devil by British writer Fay Weldon, She-Devil tells the story of Ruth Patchett, a dumpy, overweight housewife, who exacts devilish revenge after her philandering husband leaves her and their children for glamorous, best-selling romance novelist Mary Fisher.

 Produced and distributed by Orion Pictures, She-Devil was released on December 8, 1989.
 It received mixed reviews from critics, and grossed $15.5 million at the U.S. box office.
-For her performance, Streep earned a Golden Globe Award nomination for Best Actress - Motion Picture Musical or Comedy at the 47th Golden Globe Awards.
+For her performance, Streep earned a Golden Globe Award nomination for Best Actress – Motion Picture Musical or Comedy at the 47th Golden Globe Awards.

 Plot

-Overweight, frumpy housewife and mother Ruth Patchett attempts to please her accountant husband Bob.
-After Bob meets narcissistic romance novelist Mary Fisher at a party, they begin an affair.
-Ruth, aware of their affair, confronts Bob while his parents are visiting for dinner, resulting in Bob leaving her and moving in with Mary.
-Furious, Ruth vows revenge on them both.

-Ruth lists Bob's assets - representing his home, his family, his career, and his freedom - planning to cross off each one after destroying it.
-With Bob away at Mary's and the kids at school, she procures Mary's financial records and overloads the electricity of the house, destroying the house in an explosion.
-She leaves the kids with Mary and Bob and announces that she will not be returning.

-Bob's second asset, his family, deteriorates, as Mary struggles with her newfound maternal role, which causes a rift in her relationship with Bob and interferes with her ability to write her newest novel.
-Ruth takes a job at a nursing home under the pseudonym Vesta Rose, where she befriends Francine, Mary's foul-mouthed, estranged mother, and arranges for her to return into Mary's life.
-She also meets nurse Hooper and gains her trust by introducing her to desserts.
-Ruth and Hooper start an employment agency for women rejected by society.
-The agency is successful, and the women Ruth helped assist in her revenge.

-Olivia Honey, a young bimboish blonde, applies to the agency, is hired as Bob's secretary and begins having sex with him at the office.
-This causes Mary to become lonely, insecure and desperate, which makes Bob rebuff her sexual advances.
-When Olivia proclaims her love for Bob, he dumps and fires her.
-Olivia reveals to Ruth that Bob is a fraudster who steals from his clients by skimming interest off their accounts, then transferring it to his offshore account in Switzerland.